What is Inpatient vs. Outpatient Care?

 What are some examples of outpatient care?

-Types of outpatient care and services include:
+Types of outpatient care include:

 - Medical screenings such as mammogram, colonoscopy, and endoscopy